neuro-inc/platform-docs/core/working-with-the-platform/secrets.md

 Now, depending on which method you chose, you can access the secret from within your job by either referring to its location `/var/secrets/secret-password.txt` or reading the value of the `mypass` environment variable.

-#### Using secrets through the Web UI
+#### Using secrets through the Apolo Console

-To use a secret through the Web UI:
+To use a secret through the Apolo Console:

 * Log in to platform console&#x20;
 * On your dashboard, click **RUN A JOB** on a widget you want to work with.
 We'll use **Terminal** in this example: